Binno: A 1st-order method for Bi-level Nonconvex Nonsmooth Optimization for Matrix Factorizations

-where the upper level problem concerns the minimization of a non-convex nonsmooth function $\psi_1: \IRn\times\IRm\to(-\infty,+\infty]$ with \begin{itemize}[leftmargin=15pt] \item $f_1:\IRn\to(-\infty,+\infty]$ and $g_1:\IRm\to(-\infty,+\infty]$ are convex, proper and lower semicontinuous functions; \item $H:\IRn\times\IRm\to\IR$ a $C^1$ function block-wise (with respect to one variable at a time). \end{itemize} Referring to \eqref{eq:Binno}, we note that the lower level problem has the same structure as the upper level one, with $f_2 \neq f_1$ and $g_2 \neq g_1$.
-Problem\,\eqref{eq:Binno} with $\psi_2 = 0$ frequently arises in machine learning scenario, where two variables $\x$ and $\y$ are governed by regularizers $f_1$ and $g_1$ that encode constraints or feasible regions.
-A classic example arises when these functions represent indicator functions of half-space constraints \cite{combettes2011proximal,parikh2014proximal}.
+{In} \eqref{eq:Binno}, the lower level problem has the same structure as the upper {level,} with $f_2 \neq f_1$ and $g_2 \neq g_1$.
+Problem\eqref{eq:Binno} with $\psi_2 = 0$, {i.e., a single level,} frequently arises in machine {learning,} where {regularizers $f_1$ and $g_1$ encode constraints {on} variables $\x$ and $\y$.} A classic example arises when these functions {are} indicator functions of half-space constraints \cite{combettes2011proximal,parikh2014proximal}.

-For convex inner problems and strongly convex (often smooth) outer objectives, first-order bi-level methods with provable rates are available.
-A prominent line is the Sequential Averaging Method (SAM) and its bi-level specialization BiG-SAM, which view bi-level optimization as a fixed-point selection problem and average a proximal-gradient step for the inner composite with a (contractive) gradient step for the outer objective; sublinear $O(1/k)$ rates are known under standard Lipschitz/strong-convexity assumptions \cite{sabach2017first}.
-Recent variants relax projections, incorporate inertial or conditional-gradient updates, or target ``simple" convex bi-level problems \cite{cao2024accelerated,giang2024projection}.
-However, two important gaps remain: (i) most analyses assume convexity (often strong convexity) and smoothness at the outer level; (ii) existing SAM-type schemes average one upper-level step with one inner fixed-point map, while block-structured, composite, possibly nonconvex models with explicit proximal treatment at both levels have received less attention, as far as we known.
+{Classical methods for bi-level optimization include gradient-based implicit differentiation, hypergradient methods, and approximation schemes \cite{beck2023survey}.
+These approaches typically require smoothness of the lower-level problem or strong regularity assumptions.} For convex inner problems and strongly convex outer objectives, first-order bi-level methods with provable { convergence} rates exist.
+An {example} is the Sequential Averaging Method (SAM) and its bi-level specialization BiG-SAM, which {treat} bi-level optimization as a fixed-point selection problem and average a proximal-gradient step for the inner composite with a gradient step for the outer objective; sublinear $O(\tfrac{1}{k})$ rates are known under standard Lipschitz/strong-convexity assumptions \cite{sabach2017first}.
+Recent variants relax projections, incorporate inertial or conditional-gradient updates, or target ``simple" convex bi-level problems \cite{cao2024accelerated,giang2024projection}. {There are also works that recently try to address bi-level formulations with nonsmooth inner problems\cite{alcantara2026theoretical,okuno2021lp}.
+However, these approaches typically focus on specific structures and do not address the general setting considered here, where both levels may involve nonsmooth and nonconvex components.
+Then, these techniques are not directly applicable to our setting, where both upper and lower levels involve nonsmooth composite structures and distinct regularizers, leading to potentially conflicting descent directions.} Two {gaps remain:} (i) most analyses assume convexity and smoothness at the outer level; (ii) existing SAM-type schemes average one upper-level step with one inner fixed-point map, while block-structured, composite, possibly nonconvex models with explicit proximal treatment at both levels have received less attention.